RISC Instructor Classes

-Operation Lifesaver, Inc.'s (OLI) Railroad Investigation and Safety Course (RISC) was developed for the North American law enforcement community by the nation’s railroad police and Operation Lifesaver, Inc. The RISC prepares law enforcement officers to use the proper safety techniques while investigating a grade crossing collision or trespasser incident, in addition to maintaining on-scene safety unique to the railroad environment.
+Operation Lifesaver, Inc.'s (OLI) Railroad Investigation and Safety Course (RISC) was developed for the North American first responder and law enforcement community by the nation’s railroad police and Operation Lifesaver, Inc. The RISC prepares officers and other first responders to use the proper safety techniques while investigating a grade crossing collision or trespasser incident, in addition to maintaining on-scene safety unique to the railroad environment.

 RISC classes are led by authorized RISC Instructors (RISC-I).
 A RISC Instructor (RISC-I) is an individual who has volunteered to facilitate and instruct OLI’s Railroad Investigation and Safety Course.
 RISC Instructors are authorized under the policies and procedures set forth by OLI.
 To remain an active RISC Instructor, participation as an instructor is required in two (2) RISCs per year.